mileweb/docs-content-cdn/docs/portal/accessing-portal/navigating-ui.md

 ## Traffic Management

-Displays the [CNAMEs page](</docs/portal/cnames/managing-cnames.md>), which allows you to create and manage the Canonical Name Record (CNAME) to which you will map your hostnames.
-You must create a CNAME record before CDN360 can serve as a reverse proxy and start routing client traffic through the CDN servers.
+Displays the [CNAMEs page](</docs/portal/cnames/managing-cnames.md>), which allows you to create and manage edge hostnames to which you will map your hostnames.
+You must create an edge hostname before CDN360 can serve as a reverse proxy and start routing client traffic through the CDN servers.

 ## Certificates